asaadsaad/CS569-Homework-04-2/README.md

 * Implement `OnChanges` and `DoCheck` interfaces for the children components in the previous application.
 * Notice when each hook is triggered.
 Write down your results.
 * Optimize the application performance so any child component does not have to be included in the change detection cycle unless their input value has changed.
-* Write down which component life-cycle hooks trigger for the ChildOne and ChildTwo components when the buttons are clicked.
+* Write down which component life-cycle hooks trigger for the ChildOne and ChildTwo components when the buttons are clicked and how it affect the rendering process.